 XPL0 on the RPi is about having fun.
-With it you can make fast graphical programs, like video games.
+With it you can make fast graphics programs, like video games.

 XPL0 code looks like Pascal but works more like C. It's a hundred times faster than Python.

 Version 2.1 plays sound files reliably (by reaping zombies) and mouse pointer routines are built-in.
 Device 0 displays extended IBM characters like device 6 always has.
 Intrinsics are declared automatically, and their arguments are checked for validity at compile time.
-There are also many minor bug fixes and adjustments accumulated over the past year since version 1.0.
-Download xplrpi21.zip (504k, 30-Jun-2017)
+There are also minor bug fixes and adjustments accumulated since version 1.0.

 Here are screen shots of some of the example programs included in the zip file: